LeibyteDev/tournament-scoring/README.md

 ---

 ### Program updates
-This program will not recieve any additonal updates from its release, as I have no intentions to develop this program further.
+This program will not recieve any additonal updates, changes or bug fixes from its release, as I have no intentions to develop this program further.

 ### Program licensing
 This program is licensed under the [MIT license](LICENSE).